tardis-sn/tardis/docs/development/code_quality.rst

 Docstrings
 ==========

-A docstring (short for documentation string) is a string that describes a module, function, class, or method definition.
+A docstring (short for documentation string) is a string that describes a module's, function's, class's, or method's definition.
 The docstring is a special attribute of the object (``object.__doc__``) and, for consistency, is surrounded by triple double quotes.
 Besides helping others understand what your code does, docstrings are used by Sphinx to auto-generate `API documentation <https://tardis-sn.github.io/tardis/api/modules.html>`_.

 At TARDIS, we follow the `Numpy docstring format <https://numpydoc.readthedocs.io/en/latest/format.html>`_ - please go through this format guide before writing docstrings.
 The following is an example of a properly formatted docstring from the `model_reader <https://github.com/tardis-sn/tardis/blob/master/tardis/io/model_reader.py>`_ module of TARDIS: